 Without using the word ‘philosophy,’ either here or anywhere else in Harry, Lipman shows Harry engaged in serious philosophical thought, “thinking about thinking.”
 This, we might say, reveals Harry’s discovery of the joys of philosophical thinking.
 But there is more.
 Harry also notices that, as interesting and important as thinking about thinking is, it seems to have no special place in school.
 Finally, although his paper begins in the first person, it quickly moves to ‘we’ and focuses on what might be accomplished with others in the classroom.

-One of the more attractive features of the IAPC approach to Philosophy for Children for many teachers is that it promotes the idea of the classroom as a “community of inquiry” in which students openly and respectfully exchange ideas.
+One of the more attractive features of the IAPC approach to Philosophy for Children for many teachers has been that it promotes the idea of the classroom as a “community of inquiry” in which students openly and respectfully exchange ideas.
 Each student is regarded as having the potential to make valuable contributions to the topics under consideration.
-Students are encouraged to develop good listening skills, responsiveness to what others say, willingness to try to supports one's own ideas with good reasons, and openness to the possibility that one should modify one's beliefs in light of new considerations.
-In short, the classroom is designed to reinforce the student's potential for reasonableness.
+Students are encouraged to develop good listening skills, responsiveness to what others say, willingness to try to support one’s own ideas with good reasons, and openness to the possibility that one should modify one’s beliefs in light of new considerations.
+In short, the classroom is designed to reinforce the student’s potential for reasonableness.
 This involves more than being able to engage in skillful reasoning.
-As Laurance J. Splitter and Ann M. Sharp put it (Splitter and Sharp, p.
+As Laurance J. Splitter and Ann Margaret Sharp put it (Splitter and Sharp, p.
 6):

 Reasonableness is primarily a social disposition: the reasonable person respects others and is prepared to take into account their views and their feelings, to the extent of changing her own mind about issues of significance, and consciously allowing her own perspective to be changed by others.
 She is, in other words, willing to be reasoned with.

-One reason for resistance is that it may be thought that philosophy is, at best, a suitable subject for relatively few students at the pre-college level.
+It may be thought that philosophy is, at best, a suitable subject for relatively few students at the pre-college level.
 Since philosophy traditionally has been taught only at the college level in the United States, it might be thought that it can be suitable for only a small segment of students at pre-college levels—the two percent of students who are classified as “gifted and talented.”
 However, Philosophy for Children programs have shown themselves to be remarkably successful in drawing virtually all students in the classroom together in inquiry.
 Teachers are often surprised, and pleased, to see many of their most reticent, “underachieving” students actively join in the discussion of philosophical ideas.

 Nevertheless, because they lack background in the formal study of philosophy, many teachers are reluctant to encourage the philosophical thinking of their students.
 Their fears, however, are exaggerated.
 Familiarity with some of the standard philosophical literature might be desirable, but it is not necessary for bringing Philosophy for Children into the classroom.
 What is required is the ability to facilitate philosophical discussion.
 For this, it is much more important that teachers have some philosophical curiosity themselves than a familiarity with academic philosophical literature.
 Like their students, teachers unfamiliar with the discipline of philosophy may nevertheless have an aptitude for philosophical thinking—or at least a knack for recognizing when others are engaged in philosophical thought.

 Facilitating a Philosophy for Children discussion does not mean dominating it; it is important for teachers to allow their students to develop their own ideas.
 Teachers are not expected to provide, or even have, answers to all the questions.
 They can share puzzlement with their students, be open to unexpected but suggestive responses to the questions they and their students pose, and take pleasure in observing the exchanges students have with each other.
 This means shedding the traditional role of teacher as lecturer and answer-giver.
 Especially for teachers who are uncertain about what this entails, workshops like those offered by IAPC provide a good introduction to the pedagogy of Philosophy for Children.
 However, there is a growing number of organizations around the world (some of which are mentioned below) also providing assistance for teachers.

-Fortunately, the internet makes it possible to keep up with the latest developments around the world and communicate quickly with other educators interested in Philosophy for Children.
+Fortunately, the internet makes it possible to keep up reasonably well with the latest developments around the world and communicate quickly with other educators interested in Philosophy for Children.
 Unfortunately, many of these websites seem to be short-lived.
 However, see the Internet Resources section below for a list of websites that are reliable and which provide links to other useful sites.

 - Astington, Janet Wilde, 1993, The Child’s Discovery of the Mind Cambridge, MA: Harvard University Press.